cloudyr/googleComputeEngineR/inst/dockerfiles/persistentRStudio/README.md

 1. Stop the RStudio server via the Web UI or `gce_vm_stop()`
 2. Restart it via the Web UI or `gce_vm_start()`
-3. Login to RStudio via the URL, then open terminal and check your older configurations are there via `cat .gitconfig` and SSH keys in `ls .ssh`
+3. Login to RStudio via the URL, then open terminal and check your older configurations are there via `cat .gitconfig` and SSH keys in `ls .ssh` and `ssh -T git@github.com` works
 4. Redownload a GitHub project

 ## Using googleCloudStorageR